D0M4K0M4/Unreal-Project-Manager/README.md

 ![alt text](https://github.com/D0M4K0M4/Unreal-Project-Manager/blob/main/Images/unreal_icon.png?raw=true)

 ## About:
-Unreal Project Manager is a backup tool specified for .uproject that helps to backup your Unreal Projects easly, with a few clicks or even with a click, you can autosave your project and also set an interval that will affect how frequently will save your project.
+Unreal Project Manager is a backup tool specified for .uproject that helps to backup your Unreal Projects easily, with a few clicks or even with a click, you can autosave your project and also set an interval that will affect how frequently your project will be saved.

 ## Design: